 “These are the 33 stars of Enlil”, ends the Assyrian list.
 But they are 35, including four poles (three at the galactic pole and Bootes, indicating an Age Gemini-Taurus tradition); and some duplications, and the overlap; and some galactic decans in Scorpius; leaving about 20 characters, typical of archetypal art (average 16, plus two poles, and/or two gates, and/or two of the four transitional types).

-Thus the Plough list is at least as archetypal as it is astronomical.
-The overlap ‘clasp’ at the end expresses four of the five higher magnitudes of typology (types 1:16, 2:17, 3:18, 4:19, already identified in Furter 2014).
+Thus the Plough list is at least as archetypal, and mytical, and ritualist, as it is astronomical, or rather calendric.
+The overlap ‘clasp’ at the end expresses four of the five higher magnitudes of typology (types 1:16, 2:17, 3:18, 4:19, identified in Furter 2014; Mindprint).
 The other higher magnitude is part of the main list as usual (5:20 and 5:21), where the magnitude jumps from base-15 to base-16 (see the list of archetypes below).
 Thus the ‘periodic table’ of culture is almost as complex as chemical elements with orbitals, atoms with quarks, or DNA with haemoglobin knots.

 Culture parades its structure in stories and pictures, but conscious distractions are part of their camouflage.
 Against the elegant complexity of archetypal logic, Schaefer’s (2006) view that the Plough decans were “zodiac precursors” seems incorrect.
 We do not see Greek dramas as ‘soap opera precursors’, rather as more elaborate or esoteric expressions of culture, which also has dumbed-down versions.
 The late Assyrian version we have, of BC 687, was contemporary with the Greek zodiac, and there is probably some referencing between them.
 Decans are elaborate, and zodiacs are minimal versions of archetype on a stellar canvas.
 Both reveal the common source of cultural media, perception, nature, and the structure that underlies nature.
 The sky is not the only, and not the primary canvas of culture.